cbrgm/promcheck/README.md

 #### Usage Information

-Keep in mind that Promcheck may also contain **false positives**, since there may be vector selectors in rules that intentionally do not return a result value.
+Keep in mind that `promcheck` may also contain **false positives**, since there may be vector selectors in rules that intentionally do not return a result value.

-Promcheck does a single HTTP request per vector selector to be probed against the remote Prometheus instance.
+`promcheck` does a single HTTP request per vector selector to be probed against the remote Prometheus instance.
 With many rules to validate, execution time can take longer and lead to many HTTP requests.
 The interval between probes can be changed with the `--check.delay` flag, which results in fewer requests but increases the runtime of the tool.

 ### Output formats